Tuesday, May 5, 2026

 Thursday, April 16, 2026

-Messaging again: Democrats may be onto something: "costs, chaos curruptiion"
+Messaging again: Democrats may be onto something: "costs, chaos corruption"

 I am not sure who to attribute it to, but I think it is Roy Cooper, former NC governor, running to the Senate, who used a slogan I think is potentially as powerful as what Mamdani coined, "affordability," to become the Mayor of New York.
 It is "cost, chaos, corruption".
 All of those three words relate to issues that are bothering the other 60%, not in MAGA's 40% camp, and maybe even a few of them, as well.
-Each one of those words is a catchy heading for sub-issues, rich fodder for campaign speech writers.
+Each one of those words is a catchy heading for sub-issues, rich fodder for attack campaign speeches by opponents.
 Those three words permit Democrats to do what they so often fail to do: find slogans that stick to even the most casual person interested in voting, or even staying home.
+Some other "c" words out there are "crazy" and " incompetent".

 "Costs" is like "affordability," and right now, it is low-hanging fruit from health care costs, groceries, gas, and utilities, and inflation.
 Some of those will persist into November, no matter how the Iran conflict turns out.
 Trump is placing priorities into his blunders over Iran, advocating Medicare to be stuck to the states because war financing is more important, and the price of gas at the pump, or other challenges to a struggling middle class.
 So much could be resolved by reversing the tax breaks to the rich, but those seem sacred to Trump and are never, ever offered as an alternative.
 If voters want to fund both their treasured federal social safety nets and military adventures, why not start there?
 Fiscal conservativism means balancing expenses with the other side of the column, providing offsetting tax income, right?